Shamrock Club of Wisconsin: Dane County Shamrock Club - Social * Cultural * Charitable

+The Dane County Shamrock Club is an active and growing club.
+Please see their website for this Club's News, Membership information, and Events.

+Each year, the DCSC hosts its annual Irish Flag Raising Ceremony at the Wisconsin State Capitol building in beautiful downtown Madison, Wisconsin; they honor their Irish Person of the Year; they host a St. Patrick's Day Dinner and a Celtic Christmas Banquet, along with numerous educational and social events throughout the year.
+The DCSC also provide charitable donations and scholarships to local community groups and individuals.

 New London - St. Patrick's Day Parade & Irish Fest

 Each year the Shamrock Club of New Dublin hosts Wisconsin's largest St. Patrick's Day parade with an Irish Fest in New London.
 The parade typically features multiple bagpipe & marching bands, clown performers, specialty, clan, and business floats.
 Irish Fest is held in a heated big top tent with several Celtic style bands, food, beverage, and market booths.

 A whole week of St. Patrick's Day events starts when club leprechauns rename the town to New Dublin.
 The events include; an evening of Irish entertainment, an Irish Ceili with a band and caller/teacher, Irish caroling, and an Irish wake parody.
 Corned beef and cabbage is served in the area in restaurants that week too.
 The parade and Irish Fest top off the week on Saturday.

 Finnegan's Wake is a yearly tradition in 'New Dublin'.
 It started years ago as a 'lark' when locals in mourning paraded down the main street with a mannequin (Finnegan) in a wicker casket.
 The parade has grown each year since with Finnegan now riding in a green hearse with faulty door locks that allow him with casket to fly out when the hearse pulls away.